pudly/schmopera-hugo/content/articles/holiday-recap-forbiddens-traditions.md

 "Natalya Gennadi sang Lensky's Aria from _Eugene Onegin_, and if you missed it, I'm sorry for you.
 I'd would say it was some of the best singing I heard this year, not just this night."

 Greg caught the verboten, and I saw the traditional.
 The Toronto Symphony Orchestra sounded particularly Canadian in its holiday run of Handel's **_Messiah_**, which featured home grown soloists Claire de Sévigné, Allyson McHardy, Andrew Haji, and Tyler Duncan.
+De Sévigné rang like a bell even at the briskest of tempi; McHardy gave an intimate, human sound; Haji was a breath of fresh air from his first "Comfort ye"; and Duncan was the jolt of caffeine that suited his bombastic "Why do the Nations so Furiously Rage Together?"

-COC Music Director Johannes Debus brought operatic flair to Handel's score, peppering it with surprises enough to keep a very, _very_ familiar score sounding new.
+COC Music Director Johannes Debus took the podium, bringing operatic flair to Handel's score, peppering it with surprises enough to keep a very, _very_ familiar score sounding new.
+And the Toronto Mendelssohn Choir was on point, earning bragging rights with collective coloratura and a stunning colour palette from start to finish.

+More traditions - and more Canadians - were in Toronto Operetta Theatre's production of _Die Fledermaus_.
+The star of the show was inarguably Lara Ciekiewicz's Rosalinda, who gave a wow-worthy combination of womanly sound and agile fireworks.
+Adam Fisher was her